dashjoin/djapp-wot/paper.md

 An important part of the WoT stack is the ability to discover devices in a registry (https://www.w3.org/TR/wot-discovery/).
 Given credentials and addresses, WoT Manager is able to connect to several registries.
 Technically, these provide a list of thing descriptions (TDs).
 Note that some things also publish their own TD.
 We treat these devices as device plus mini-registry.

+#### Security

+Security is a cruicial aspect of IoT applications, specifically when actions such as opening doors or machine valves are concerned.
+The WoT architecture document (https://www.w3.org/TR/wot-architecture10/#security) references well-known web security protocols.
+When managing multiple devices, there are two principle approaches:

+* Impersonation: WoT manager leverages an identity management system (IDM) in conjunction with role based access control (RBAC) to authenticate and authorize a user on a device.
+The actual call is being made using the device credentials.
+These are stored in the WoT manager and are not known to the users
+* Direct use: User knows secrets to access a device.
+WoT manager does not manage any secrets and only passes calls along

+We choose the impersonation approach.
+An administrator setting up the system will discover and configure the devices.
+In practise, this could be a shop floor manager in a factory or an electrician configuring a smart home.
+End users simply authenticate via OpenID and have immediate access to all devices assigned to them by the configured RBAC.

 * Discovery: connect to one or more WoT registries
 * Security and authorization: Wot Manager allows providing credentials for the devices and leverages OpenID and RBAC to empower users